-5.19 Pursuant to Senate Bill 1391 (Hancock), the Department of Corrections and Rehabilitation (CDCR) and the California Community Colleges Chancellor’s Office (CCCCO) have entered into an Interagency Agreement for inmate education to expand access to community college courses that lead degrees or certificates with an emphasis in Career Technical Education (CTE) skills or transfer to a four-year university.
+5.21 Pursuant to Senate Bill 1391 (Hancock), the Department of Corrections and Rehabilitation (CDCR) and the California Community Colleges Chancellor’s Office (CCCCO) have entered into an Interagency Agreement for inmate education to expand access to community college courses that lead degrees or certificates with an emphasis in Career Technical Education (CTE) skills or transfer to a four-year university.
 As part of the statewide initiative the District began offering courses at California Men’s Colony (“CMC”), a local prison, to inmates in Spring 2016.

-Faculty teaching at CMC are required to complete Academic Senate online training “Teaching Incarcerated Students” (www.asccc.org/content/teaching-incarcerated-students) prior to teaching at the prison.
-Faculty may use this time as four hours Flex credit or for two hours Flex credit and be compensated for two hours at the 2/3 lab rate.
-Faculty must notify their Dean of which option they are choosing prior to the training.
+5.21.1 Faculty teaching at CMC are required to complete Academic Senate online training “Teaching Incarcerated Students” (www.asccc.org/content/teaching-incarcerated-students) prior to teaching at the prison.
+Faculty may use this time as four hours Flex credit or for two hours Flex credit and be compensated for two hours at the ancillary rate.
+Faculty must notify their assigned administrator of which option they are choosing prior to the training.

-The District and CCFT recognize that CMC has rules, policies, procedures, and regulations that are separate from the District’s that will be covered in the trainings described in this article.
+5.21.2The District and CCFT recognize that CMC has rules, policies, procedures, and regulations that are separate from the District’s that will be covered in the trainings described in this article.
 The District will only initiate disciplinary proceedings for faculty matters associated with assignments at CMC when violations of District rules or policies are apparent, pursuant to Article 9 of the Collective Bargaining Agreement.

-Faculty teaching at CMC are required to attend a District orientation.
-Faculty may use this time as Flex credit or to be compensated at the 2/3 lab rate.
-Faculty must notify their Dean of which option they are choosing prior to the training.
+5.21.3Faculty teaching at CMC are required to attend a District orientation.
+Faculty may use this time as Flex credit or to be compensated at the ancillary rate.
+Faculty must notify their assigned administrator of which option they are choosing prior to the training.

-Faculty teaching at CMC are required to attend a CMC training (typically 8 hours).
-Faculty may use this time as Flex credit or be compensated at the 2/3 lab rate.
-Faculty must notify their Dean of which option they are choosing prior to the training.
+5.21.4Faculty teaching at CMC are required to attend a CMC training (typically 8 hours).
+Faculty may use this time as Flex credit or be compensated at the ancillary rate.
+Faculty must notify their assigned administrator of which option they are choosing prior to the training.

-Faculty assigned to teach at CDCR facilities will be compensated for additional time required to enter and exit secure facilities.
+5.21.5Faculty assigned to teach at CDCR facilities will be compensated by a stipend of $35 per day for entry/exit of CDCR facilities.
 Faculty who are scheduled in a manner that requires multiple entry/exit processes in a workday, will be compensated for each entry/exit upon approval by the assigned administrator.
-Entry/exit will be calculated as 30 minutes total, 15 minutes for entry and 15 minutes for exit in addition to the assigned hours of instruction.

-5.19.6 In the event of a lockdown the following applies:
+5.21.6 In the event of a lockdown the following applies: